omuremreyildiz/DSA_210_TERM_PROJECT/README.md

 # Car Accident Risk Analysis in Turkey (2019-2023)

 ## Project Overview

-This project aims to analyze car accident data across different cities in Turkey for the years 2019 to 2023.
-The goal is to evaluate the risk of being involved in a traffic accident, including the likelihood of injury or death, for each city in Turkey.
-By visualizing these risks on a map, we will identify the most dangerous and the safest cities in terms of traffic accidents.
-The project will also calculate probabilities related to the risk of accidents and their potential outcomes (injuries or fatalities) in each city.
+This project analyzes car accident data in Turkey from 2019 to 2023 with a focus on **vehicle type**.
+The goal is to evaluate how the type of vehicle impacts the likelihood of injury or death in traffic accidents.
+Through extensive exploratory data analysis (EDA), statistical testing, and visualization, the project seeks to uncover trends and differences in accident outcomes between vehicle categories such as cars, trucks, motorcycles, and more.

 ## Motivation

-With the increasing number of vehicles on the road, road safety has become a major concern in many countries, including Turkey.
-Understanding the patterns of accidents and the risk associated with each city will help policymakers, insurance companies, and citizens make informed decisions regarding road safety.
-This project aims to provide a data-driven analysis to highlight which cities have the highest and lowest risks of traffic-related accidents.
+Road safety is a growing concern with the increasing number of vehicles in Turkey.
+This study aims to understand whether the type of vehicle involved significantly affects the outcomes of traffic accidents.
+Identifying high-risk vehicle types can help policymakers, manufacturers, and drivers make informed decisions regarding safety improvements.

 ## Data Collection Plan
 **Vehicle Numbers Data**, **Accident Data** and **Death and Injury Data from Accidents**: will be provided from the website of TÜİK.
 The links of the webpages which has the excel data the project will use are as following: